MicrosoftDocs/query-docs/query-languages/dax/yearfrac-function-dax.md

 ---
-title: "YEARFRAC Function (DAX) | Microsoft Docs" ms.custom: ""
+title: "YEARFRAC Function (DAX) | Microsoft Docs" ms.service: powerbi ms.date: 4/13/2018
-ms.date: "12/28/2017"
-ms.prod: "powerbi"
-ms.reviewer: ""
+ms.reviewer: minewiskan
-ms.suite: ""
-ms.technology:
-  - "analysis-services"
-  - "daxlang"
-ms.tgt_pltfrm: ""
-ms.topic: "language-reference"
+ms.topic: reference
-f1_keywords:
-  - "sql13.as.daxref.YEARFRAC.f1"
-helpviewer_keywords:
-  - "YEARFRAC function"
-ms.assetid: 52f6cba8-1a4b-4430-8049-77df5a018cdd
-caps.latest.revision: 5
-author: "Minewiskan"
+author: minewiskan
-ms.author: "owend"
+ms.author: owend
-manager: "kfile"
+manager: kfile
 ---
 # YEARFRAC Function (DAX)
 Calculates the fraction of the year represented by the number of whole days between two dates.
 Use the YEARFRAC worksheet function to identify the proportion of a whole year's benefits or obligations to assign to a specific term.